nyu-polonsky-brine-2019/polonsky-data-workshop-2019/db.md

 	* {:.fragment} hey, that sounds familiar! 🤔
 	* {:.fragment} this is called __binary__
 * {:.fragment} or powers of 16
+	* {:.fragment} there are 16  possible values: 1-9, A-F
 	* {:.fragment} this is called __hexadecimal__

 </section>